nasser00/Naveen-project/README.md

 4)Conjucate gradient with sparsirty regularization (Iterative Re-wieghted Least squares Algorithm)

-5) Fast Iterative Shrinkage Thresholding Algorithm
+5)Fast Iterative Shrinkage Thresholding Algorithm

-6) Alternating minimization Algorithm
+6)Alternating minimization Algorithm

 We tested each algorithm  on  both synthetically  generated seismic data and real data .You  can get the code for each algorithm in the `src` directory .